Burnley F.C.: Progressive and golden era (1946–1976)

-In the first season of post-war League football, Burnley gained promotion and reached the 1947 FA Cup Final but were defeated by Charlton Athletic after extra time.
-The team's defence was nicknamed "The Iron Curtain", since they only conceded 29 goals in 42 league matches.
-Alan Brown was appointed manager in 1954, and Bob Lord chairman a year later.
+In 1946–47, the first season of post-war League football, Burnley won promotion to the First Division and reached the FA Cup final, in which they were defeated by Charlton Athletic after extra time.
+The team's defence was nicknamed "The Iron Curtain", since they conceded only 29 goals in 42 league matches.
+Alan Brown, captain of Burnley's 1946–47 side, was appointed the club's manager in 1954, with Bob Lord becoming chairman a year later.
 The club became one of the most progressive around under their tenures.
 Burnley were one of the first to set up a purpose-built training ground, at Gawthorpe, and they became renowned for their youth policy and scouting system, which yielded many young talents.
 In 1958, former Burnley player Harry Potts was appointed manager.
 His squad mainly revolved around the duo of captain Jimmy Adamson and Jimmy McIlroy, the team's playmaker.
 Potts often employed the then unfashionable 4–4–2 formation and he implemented a Total Football playing style.